isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 There are several tradeoffs that the administrator should take into account before using this allocator for prefix delegation.
-Firstly, it can heavily impact the server's startup and reconfiguration time because the allocator has to populate the list of free leases for each subnet where it is used.
+It can heavily impact the server's startup and reconfiguration time because the allocator has to populate the list of free leases for each subnet where it is used.
 The delays can be observed both during the configuration reload and when the subnets are created using the ``subnet_cmds`` hook.
-Secondly, the allocator increases the memory consumption to hold the list of free leases, and it is proportional to the total size of the pools for which this allocator is used.
+The allocator increases the memory consumption to hold the list of free leases, and it is proportional to the total size of the pools for which this allocator is used.
 Finally, the lease reclamation must be enabled with a low value of the